EYEWITNESS REPORT FROM IRAN

 to be well informed about some very minute and inconsequential

-the basic intelligence about the workings of these groups.
-In
+possessing the basic intelligence about the workings of these

-discussing such problems with the present members of the intelligence
+groups.
+In discussing such problems with the present members of

-community as well as some of the former members of the Savak,
+the intelligence community as well as some of the former members

-1 concluded that their main deficiency was lack of reliable sources.
+of the Savak, 1 concluded that their main deficiency was lack of

-When they do penetrate an organization, it is generally in the
+placed.
+When they do penetrate an organization, it is generally in

 Iranians who for reasons of their own, want to get back in the